This is post #9 in a 10-part series on the New B2B Marketing Paradigm.

 Knowing everything you know now, you can appropriately estimate the workload this strategy will involve and organize your marketing department to cover your new needs.
 You’ll also want to create new processes between your teams in order to allow for seamless handoffs between product marketing and demand generation.
 And don’t forget the critical piece that will allow you to measure and execute all this: marketing ops.

-Its one thing to get permission.
-Its another to gain long-term attention.
+It’s one thing to get permission.
+It’s another to gain long-term attention.
 So remember the golden rule of content marketing: Always provide value.

 Step 5: Build the right infrastructure.